aumhaa/aumhaa_min-dev/source/min-api/doc/GuideToWritingObjects.md

 ## Attributes

 Attributes are simply variables that are exposed to Max.
-To do this you create attribute instance specialized with the datatype the attribute is to represent.
+To do this you create an attribute instance specialized with the datatype the attribute is to represent.

 Attributes have 3 required arguments: a pointer to the owning instance of your class (`this`), a string for the attribute name in Max, and a default value for initialization.